tensorflow/docs/site/en/install/lang_java.md

 *Note: To use TensorFlow on Android, see [TensorFlow Lite](https://tensorflow.org/lite)*

+## Versions

+TensorFlow Java has its own release cycle, independent from the [TensorFlow runtime](https://github.com/tensorflow/tensorflow).
+In consequence, its version does not match the version of TensorFlow runtime it runs on.
+Consult the TensorFlow Java [versioning table](https://github.com/tensorflow/java/#tensorflow-version-support) to list all versions available and their mapping with the TensorFlow runtime.

 ## Installing with Maven

-To include TensorFlow in your [Maven](http://maven.apache.org) application, you first need to add in your project's `pom.xml` file a dependency on a `tensorflow-core-platform` artifact.
+To include TensorFlow in your [Maven](http://maven.apache.org) application, you first need to add in your project's `pom.xml` file a dependency on one of the `tensorflow-core-platform` artifact.

 ```xml
 <dependency>
   <groupId>org.tensorflow</groupId>